akohlmey/lammps/doc/src/Build_package.rst

 .. note::

-   Installing or un-installing a package for the make based build process works by simply copying files back and forth between the main source directory src and the sub-directories with the package name (e.g. src/KSPACE, src/ATC), so that the files are included or excluded when LAMMPS is built.
-Only source files in the src folder will be compiled.
+   Installing or un-installing a package for the make based build process works by simply copying files from the sub-directories with the package name (e.g. src/KSPACE, src/ATC) to the main source directory or deleting them.
+This way all the files in the src folder are compiled and thus become part of LAMMPS when it is built.

 The following make commands help manage files that exist in both the src directory and in package sub-directories.
 You do not normally